riskframe/ai-rmm/framework/manage-4.1.md

 ### Manage 4.1.5.
 Implement Incident Response and Recovery Procedures.

+Implementing incident response and recovery procedures is crucial for effectively managing unforeseen events and minimizing their impact on AI systems.
+This involves establishing protocols for identifying, assessing, and responding to incidents promptly.
+Additionally, procedures for containing and mitigating the effects of incidents should be defined, along with strategies for restoring normal system operations.
+Regular testing and refinement of these procedures ensure their effectiveness and readiness to address potential risks and challenges.

+Establishing incident response procedures is crucial for effectively addressing unexpected or critical issues that may arise during the operation of the AI system.
+These procedures should define the roles and responsibilities of key personnel, communication protocols, and steps for containment, mitigation, and recovery.
+Regularly testing and updating the incident response plan ensures its effectiveness in addressing new risks and evolving circumstances.

 #### Sub Practices

 1. Establish incident response procedures to effectively address any unexpected or critical issues that may arise during the operation of the AI system.